 The financial impact of this acquisition at fair value is: 22.03.2009

-Loans and receivables to customers 5,188
+Loans and receivables to customers 5.188

-Bonds 91,489
+Bonds 91.489

-Deposits from customers (96,055)
+Deposits from customers (96.055)

 Deposits from credit institutions (621)

 Total

-As consideration, Sparisjódabanki Íslands hf. issued a bond claim on Sparisjódabanki Íslands hf. in the sum of ISK 371 million to Arion banki hf.

-The financial impact of this acquisition at fair value is:
+As consideration, Sparisjódabanki Íslands hf. issued a bond claim on Sparisjódabanki Íslands hf. in the sum of ISK 371 mil banki hf.
+The financial impact of this acquisition at fair value is: 22.03.2009

-Loans and receivables to customers 1,073
+Loans and receivables to customers

-Bonds 371

-Deposits from customers (1,444)
+Deposits from customers

 Total -